dstuessy/incubus-mapper/README.md

 ```

 **Note:** due to limitations with Love2D, the save file is found within Love2D's save folder on your machine.
 This will vary between different operating systems.
 See the [Love2D documentation](https://www.love2d.org/wiki/love.filesystem) for your machine's save file location.

+### Usage

+Click to select a tile from the tileset palette.
+Click on the canvas to place the selected tile.

+Hold Left Alt while clicking to fill the whole canvas with the same tile.

+Hold Left Shift while dragging to fill a selected area with the same tile.